 Now regulators and lawmakers in dozens of states are reevaluating their policies — and their decisions will have a major impact.
 “There’s a lot of fighting in state capitols,” says Stanford Graduate School of Business professor Stefan Reichelstein, “and it’s going to shape how quickly the whole residential and commercial segment of the industry will grow.”

-New research from Reichelstein and coauthor Stephen Comello, director of the Sustainable Energy Initiative, examines three states that have already enacted changes and calculates the threshold to keep the solar industry humming without undue economic support.
+New research from Reichelstein and coauthor Stephen Comello, director of the Energy Business Innovations, examines three states that have already enacted changes and calculates the threshold to keep the solar industry humming without undue economic support.

 Beware the Death Spiral